 -Drew Hodges, Creator & Executive Producer

 Kelli and Drew wrote a short script, recorded Christopher’s voice, and animated a segment to use as a sales tool to sell “Miro”.
-Four years passed and finally “Miro” found a home at Amazon.
-Kelli and Drew collaborated with Amazon and “Miro” developed into what we now know as “Tumble Leaf”.
+As time passed, Kelli and Drew - armed with new pitch feedback, that they felt worked - re-developed “Miro” for what would be the last time.
+“Miro” developed into what we now know as, “Tumble Leaf.”
+“Tumble Leaf” soon found a happy home at Amazon!

 “Christopher’s voice quality and who he was as a whole little person just felt right for Fig.”